Azure/benchpress/examples/README.md

 ## Troubleshooting

-If the common assertions are failing because of duplicate imports, you might have to run `remove-Module -Name Pester -Force` first.
+If the common assertions are failing because of duplicate imports, you might have to run `Remove-Module -Name Pester -Force` first.

 Then re-import the project.